 You should always remember that past performance doesn’t and can’t guarantee future results — but looking at a service’s track record is one way to develop an idea of the organization’s expertise and character.
 How has the manager that you’re considering fared in prior years?
 Have they shown responsible custodianship over investors’ funds in the past?
 Each of these factors can help you determine what your investment experience will be like with a particular service.

 - How will the service behave if the market enters a downturn?

 Does an advisor give an indication of how they’ll behave if the market changes its behavior from how it looks right now?
 Successful, knowledgeable investors will cite the fact that the market is fundamentally unpredictable – which is absolutely true — but that doesn’t diminish the importance of preparation.
 Be sure you know that your advisor has a plan for the next financial crisis, no matter how likely it is to come around the corner today, tomorrow, or in five years.

 Read More: How to Prepare for the Next Financial Crisis

 - Do the expenses and fees make sense?

 A real estate investment has a number of built-in expenses, whether it’s done actively or passively.
 These are a simple, inescapable byproduct of the asset type itself: in order to generate dividends, for instance, a property requires a certain amount of ongoing costs.
-However, when a fund is managed and organized well, it can keep its costs minimal, avoiding structures like Two and Twenty fee hurdles.
 The bottom line is to make sure you understand a service’s fee structure and confirm that it makes sense, given the value that the investment manager is creating for you using your capital.